iGEM-HUST-China/HUST-China-2025/wiki/description.md

 As global consensus on biodiversity conservation has grown, many countries have adopted policies to tighten management of fishery resources.
 Our Human Practice field work has revealed that coastal regions have implemented more stringent bans and catch limits on deep-sea fish and sharks, along with seasonal fishing moratoria and quota systems.
 This regulatory environment has begun to reshape the sourcing structure for squalene: plant-derived sources now predominate, and microbial sources are also emerging.
 Worldwide, numerous research teams and companies are striving to reduce dependence on animal-derived squalene, developing alternative pathways from olive oil by-products, rice bran, amaranth seeds and sugarcane molasses.
 Nonetheless, a series of critical bottlenecks still needs to be overcome to realise these alternatives.

 {% include figure.html image="https://static.igem.wiki/teams/5569/description/squalene-source-1.webp" caption="Figure 6.
-Global squalene sources" %}
+Global squalene sources." %}

 #### 3.2.1  Plant-Based Extraction: An Inefficient Alternative